skellystudios/skelly-io/skellyio-jekyll/_posts/2016-04-01-twelve_tasks_of_hercules_as_advised_by_McKinsey.md

 ### 11. Obtain the Apples of the Hesperides

-Although there the eventual goal will be to procure the high-value but difficult "golden" varients, the client should first consider a full cost benefit analysis and aim first for the low-hanging fruit.
+Although there the eventual goal will be to procure the high-value but difficult "golden" variants, the client should first consider a full cost benefit analysis and aim first for the low-hanging fruit.

 ### 12. Capture Cerberus